OfficeDev/TrainingContent/O3654/O3654-5/02 Active Directory Authentication Library/hands-on-lab.md

 05. Close XCode and re-open the project, this time using the **.xcworkspace** file.
     This workspace includes the pod libraries.

-06. Build workspace and build successfully.
+06. Build the workspace to ensure it builds successfully.

 <a name="exercise2"></a>
 ## Exercise 2: Create the application using storyboards and ADALiOS library